 Open Educational Resources (OER) support equitable and inclusive learning and teaching practices by providing materials that can be freely used, shared, and adapted.

-OER is frequently used to refer to textbooks but can apply to any educational materials, including learning objects, lecture notes, images, video, music and audio clips, subject or course syllabi, and courseware.
+'OER' is frequently used to refer to textbooks, but it can apply to any educational materials including learning objects, lecture notes, images, video, music and audio clips, subject or course syllabi, and courseware.

 This video by UNESCO explains the Open Educational Resources concept (UNESCO, 2022).
 (0:58)